 Bees are impressively organized creatures and American businesses should aspire to harness their organizational prowess.
-Bees are outstanding architects, have sophisticated spatial communication, and are extremely strong.
+Bees are master architects, spatial communicators, and are freakishly strong.

 But their true organizational secret?